rohitagarwal-gkmit/retailpulse-docs/docs/use_cases.md

 ## Primary Use Cases

-### UC-01: Clerk Creates a Bill
+### UC-01: Sales Creates a Bill

-- **Actor**: Clerk
+- **Actor**: Sales
 - **Goal**: To create a bill for a customer (e.g., a pharmacy) at their assigned store.
 - **Flow**:
-    1. Clerk logs in and is on the "Create Bill" page for their store.
+    1. Sales logs in and is on the "Create Bill" page for their store.
     2. Searches for a medicine.
 The system shows available batches with expiry dates and quantities.
     3. Selects a batch and adds it to the bill.
     4. Enters the quantity.